 Dental Implants Procedure

-A dental implant is a treatment method for providing a good foundation for permanent teeth or replacement for your removable tooth so that it matches your original tooth.
-There may be variations in the dental implants’ success rate as it depends on the location of the jaw where the implants had been positioned.
-But, generally speaking, dental implants are known to have up to 98 percent success rate.
-If proper care is taken, such implants can last for your entire lifetime.
+Dental Implants Procedure – A dental implant is a treatment method for providing a good foundation for permanent teeth or replacement for your removable tooth so that it matches your original tooth.
+There may be variations in the dental implants’ success rate as it depending on the location of the jaw where the implants the position.
+But, generally speaking, dental implants have up to 98 percent success rate.
+If you take care of them properly, such implants can last for your entire lifetime.

-Very often, a dental implant surgery is conducted at a dental clinic.
-Occasionally, they may be also done at a hospital.
-Usually local anesthesia is given for such an out-patient procedure.
+Very often, dental implant surgery takes place at a dental clinic.
+Occasionally, they may also be at a hospital.
+Usually, local anesthesia is for such an out-patient procedure.
 An adjunctive surgical procedure like bone augmentation can be done as a separate procedure or simultaneously with an implant replacement by your dental surgeon.

 This is the most popular form of conducting a dental implant procedure.
-In the first stage, the implant is surgically buried to flush with the bone and underneath your gum.
-This is done to replace your tooth root.
-During the second stage, the implant is checked to see whether it has been successfully implanted or not.
+In the first stage, the surgical implantation of the implant takes place.
+The implant is flush with the bone and underneath your gum.
+This is to replace your tooth root.
+During the second stage, the dentist verifies proper implantation of the implant.
 Your dentist in Cary will allow sometime for the gum to heal and then form a collar or a cuff that is used by him to get access to the implant made.
 The final phase involves positioning the prosthetic teeth or tooth.